Assisted Living: Case Studies

 The Park at Bay Area has been providing Assisted Living and Memory Care services to people from all over Texas.

-- Mr. M: A focus on diabetic care management
+- Momma T: A focus on wound care management

-Mr. M came to The Park at Bay Area for what was anticipated to be a permanent placement.
-He had been hospitalized for complications associated with diabetes that was not properly controlled; he had associated respiratory and circulatory conditions and diabetic ulcers that he was unable to properly manage at home.
-Collectively his conditions severely limited his functioning and both Mr. M and his daughter agreed that nursing home placement was imminent.
-At home, Mr. M was unable to accurately manage complicated medication injections – as a result, he had frequent urgent care appointments and emergency department visits because of unstable blood sugar levels and respiratory distress.
+Momma T came to The Park at Bay Area for what was considered to be temporary placement.
+She had been hospitalized for complications associated with diabetes that was not properly controlled; she had associated respiratory and circulatory conditions and diabetic ulcers that she was unable to properly manage at home.
+Collectively her conditions severely limited her functioning.
+At home, Momma T was unable to accurately manage complicated medication injections – as a result, she had frequent urgent care appointments and emergency department visits because of unstable blood sugar levels and respiratory distress.
+After admitting to The Park at Bay Area Momma T received a better managed diet appropriate for diabetes.
+Her wounds were cared for by Home Health Services.
+The in-house physician was able to monitor her health on a weekly basis instead of her being monitored through emergency care or urgent care facilities.
+Momma T has now decided to stay in our Assisted Living Community.
+She enjoys participating in the many activities provided by the community with fellow friends she has met during her stay at The Park at Bay Area.

 - Mrs. C: A focus on post-surgical and wound care